yvmatts/RestAPIPractice/README.md

 # TaxiLocation API

 A simple REST API that stores the location of Taxis and can provide the details of the Taxi nearest to you.
-It is implemented using Node.js & MongoDB
+It is implemented using Node.js & MongoDB.
+GeoJSON is used for location handling.

 ## Deployment